IOOPM-UU/Qoders/proj/project_report.md

 - **Valgrind** to test our code for memory leaks
 - **GDB** as our main debugging tool
 - **gcov** in order to give confidence in overall code coverage on different branches
+- **astyle** in order to format our entire code to a specific coding standard.

 #### Were you missing any tools?
 No.